 First of all, class resentment is a real and powerful force in our culture.
 Even if you don't make your friends hate you, you might simply make them feel bad that they can't afford such a fancy present.

 Oh, then there's the whole burglary thing.
+Even Kim Kardashian—who has actual, giant bodyguards—was targeted based on her social media posts.

 Why It's a Mistake: We've all seen these.
 "I still can't believe some people can be so selfish."
 The subtext here is, "You know who you are," and people are pretty good about reading between the lines.